Aerys II Targaryen

-The Defiance of Duskendale marked the beginning of Aerys' descent into madness.
+The Defiance of Duskendale marked the beginning of Aerys's descent into madness.
 Deeply shaken by his imprisonment, he refused to leave the Red Keep for many years afterwards.
 His jealous and suspicious nature deepened into paranoia and eventually outright delusions, seeing evidence of treachery everywhere.
 The king no longer trusted his wife or his heir, and especially not his Hand, all of whom he perceived as having gladly abandoned him to rot away in Duskendale.
-Hearing word of Varys' talents as an information broker from across the narrow sea, he appointed the eunuch his Master of Whisperers, believing that only a foreigner with no competing loyalties in Westeros could be trusted to alert him of potential threats.
+Hearing word of Varys's talents as an information broker from across the narrow sea, he appointed the eunuch his master of whisperers, believing that only a foreigner with no competing loyalties in Westeros could be trusted to alert him of potential threats.

 Aerys grew brutal, capricious and increasingly fascinated with fire, especially the highly flammable substance known as wildfire.
 Aerys began to use wildfire for executing alleged traitors.
 The procedures aroused him and, while he and his wife had slept in separate chambers for some years and avoided each other by day as well, Aerys would always claim his marriage rights after such an execution by fire, brutally abusing his wife in bed.

-Aerys' relations with Lord Tywin deteriorated rapidly.
-According to Ser Barristan Selmy's account decades later, the situation was exacerbated by Aerys' well-known lust for Tywin's wife, Joanna Lannister.
-Although Tywin had continued to hope for a marriage between Cersei and Prince Rhaegar after Aerys' insult at Lannisport, two years later Aerys chose to tie Dorne more closely to the Iron Throne by marrying Rhaegar to Elia Martell.
+Aerys's relations with Lord Tywin deteriorated rapidly.
+According to Ser Barristan Selmy's account decades later, the situation was exacerbated by Aerys's well-known lust for Tywin's wife, Joanna Lannister.
+Although Tywin had continued to hope for a marriage between Cersei and Prince Rhaegar after Aerys's insult at Lannisport, two years later Aerys chose to tie Dorne more closely to the Iron Throne by marrying Rhaegar to Elia Martell.

 Later, Aerys appointed Tywin's eldest (and only able-bodied) son Jaime as the youngest knight ever to join the Kingsguard.
 Both Tywin and Jaime came to believe that Aerys had intended this not as an honor but a slight to House Lannister, meant to deprive Tywin of his heir and allow Aerys to hold Jaime hostage for his father's loyalty.
 Furious, Tywin found a thin pretext to resign his position and returned to Casterly Rock.
 Aerys appointed as his replacement Lord Owen Merryweather, an amiable but not especially competent old man whose main qualifications as Hand were his willingness to throw lavish feasts and offer the king constant flattery.

 Some time afterward, Prince Rhaegar disappeared with Lyanna, apparently having kidnapped her.
 Her eldest brother Brandon rode to King's Landing with several friends when word of his sister's disappearance reached him and upon arriving at the Red Keep, Brandon roared for Rhaegar to "come out and die."
 As it turned out, Rhaegar was not present – but Aerys was.
 The king had Brandon and his companions arrested on charges of conspiring against the life of the crown prince, demanding that their fathers present themselves at court to answer for their sons' crimes.
 When they did so, Aerys had them all executed without trial.
+Aerys chose fire as his champion for a trial by combat.
 Lord Rickard Stark was burned alive by wildfire as Brandon watched, strapped into a torture device that caused him to strangle himself in his struggles to save his father.
-His paranoia still unsatisfied, the king ordered Lord Jon Arryn to send him the heads of his two wards, Eddard Stark and Lyanna's fiance Robert Baratheon, both of whom he believed to be guilty of participating in the "conspiracy" on account of their ties with House Stark.
+His paranoia still unsatisfied, the king ordered Lord Jon Arryn to send him the heads of his two wards at the Eyrie, Eddard Stark and Lyanna's fiance Robert Baratheon, both of whom he believed to be guilty of participating in the "conspiracy" on account of their ties with House Stark.
 Arryn refused, and the king's brutal acts triggered a chain of events that would become known as the War of the Usurper to Targaryen loyalists and Robert's Rebellion to those who fought on the rebel side.
 House Arryn, House Stark, House Baratheon and House Tully all rebelled against the Iron Throne, uniting behind the claim of Robert Baratheon, who was descended from royal blood through his grandmother Rhaelle Targaryen, the king's aunt.